WeblateOrg/weblate/docs/user/translating.rst

     Messages which are similar to currently one, which again can help you to stay consistent within translation.
 All locations
-    In case message appears in multiple places (eg. multiple subprojects), this tab shows all of them and for inconsistent translations (see :ref:`check-inconsistent`) you can choose which one to use.
+    In case message appears in multiple places (eg. multiple resources), this tab shows all of them and for inconsistent translations (see :ref:`check-inconsistent`) you can choose which one to use.
 Glossary